Aurigaia: mock Gaia DR2 stellar catalogues from the Auriga cosmological simulations: The Mock Catalogues and Example Applications

-The raw simulation data and the true and the observed mock data exhibit flared vertical scale height profiles, and are in good agreement across the radial range 8 - 16 kpc for the $\rm B3V$ stars in all simulations.
-The true profile is in marginally better agreement than the observed profile, particularly at heliocentric distances greater than $\sim 5$ kpc, which indicates that errors are more important than extinction for $\rm B$-type dwarfs at these distances.
-This is confirmed also by the distance error distributions shown in Fig.~\ref{figerr}.
+The raw simulation data and the mock data exhibit flared vertical scale height profiles, and are, for the true mock data, in excellent agreement across the radial range 8 - 16 kpc for the $\rm B3V$ stars in all simulations.
+In most cases, the observed profiles are in good agreement with the raw simulation data, however appreciable deviations begin to appear at heliocentric distances greater than $\sim 5$ kpc for Au 16 and Au 23.
+This indicates that errors are more important than extinction for $\rm B$-type dwarfs at these distances, which is confirmed by the distance error distributions shown in Fig.~\ref{figerr}.
 The agreement is worse for the $\rm A0V$ stars compared to $\rm B3V$ stars at heliocentric distances larger than $\sim 4$ kpc.
-Extinction (visible in the bottom-right panel of Fig~\ref{fig3}) seems to be mainly responsible for the deviations away from the raw simulation data in these cases.
-This is reinforced by the \Dmocks{} profiles, which do not model extinction and generally reproduce well the raw simulation data even at galacto-centric radii $\gtrsim 13$ kpc for both types of stars.
+Extinction (visible in the bottom-left and -middle panels of Fig~\ref{fig3}) seems to be mainly responsible for the deviations away from the raw simulation data in these cases.
+This is reinforced by the \Dmocksnoex{} profiles, which do not model extinction and generally reproduce well the raw simulation data even at galactocentric radii $\gtrsim 13$ kpc for both types of stars.
+We note that the scale height profiles for the \Hmocks{} and \Dmocks{} are very similar for both stellar types.